sysuin/sudoku_game_using_python/README.md

 # sudoku_game_using_python
-This is a simple 4x4 Sudoku game I created in Python.
+This is a simple 4x4 Sudoku application I created in Python.